Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Preliminary study of solutions

 \subsection{Existence and uniqueness}

 Existence and uniqueness for equation (\ref{eqsign}) are not obvious since the drift could be singular in 0 and/or not time-homogeneous.
-However, with the help of transformation (\ref{scalingt}) and the Girsanov transformation, we shall reduce to the study of equation (\ref{undercriticallinehomogeneous}).
+However, with the help of transformation (\ref{scalingt}), the Girsanov transformation and the results on power equations in \cite{CE}, chap.
+5, we reduce to the study of equation (\ref{undercriticallinehomogeneous}) when $\alpha\neq -1$.
+The following remark is stated only for later reference.